dreadflopp/dreads_modlist_patches/README.md

     - Click the Medium profile button (this can be changed at the end of the Guide).
     - Check the box for “Recommended Tweaks”.
 3. Now Save and Exit.
+Users now have a minimal setup for the game INIs for testing and running the game during the mod installations.
+Once all mods have been installed, BethINI will be ran again to complete the INI setup.

 # Cleanup and Considerations
 ## LOOT